mirror/dd-wrt/src/router/asterisk/README-SERIOUSLY.bestpractices.txt

 these functions, if live_dangerously in the [options] section of asterisk.conf is set to no.

-For backwards compatibility, live_dangerously defaults to yes, and must be explicitly set to no to enable this privilege escalation protection.
+In Asterisk 12 and later, live_dangerously defaults to no.